Max Weinberg: Equipment

 For many years, Weinberg's gear included Slingerland Drums, Ludwig, Pearl Drums and Zildjian cymbals; he subsequently switched to DW Drums, but continues to use Zildjian cymbals.
 He also uses Remo heads and, previously having used Regal Tip drumsticks and brushes, he now uses Vater drumsticks, notably the 5A Nude wood tip model and Wire Tap brushes.
 His setup has always been simple, mostly consisting of a snare drum, mounted tom, bass drum and floor tom, while his usual cymbal setup consists of two crash cymbals, a ride cymbal and a pair of hi-hats, with an occasional third crash: "I've got four drums.
 Anything more is redundant.
 Besides, I tend to trip over things."

 Personal life

 As of July 2020, Weinberg and his wife Becky live in Delray Beach, Florida.
 Among his valued possessions is the conga drum given to him by his father in 1957.
-During a 2020 Wall Street Journal interview, when asked why he still looks forward to touring with Springsteen, Weinberg said, "A chance to prove I still have it.
+During a 2020 interview with The Wall Street Journal, when asked why he still looks forward to touring with Springsteen, Weinberg said, "A chance to prove I still have it.
 Playing with Bruce and the E Street Band is the height of what I do."